TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electricity.md

 ## Current

 > An electric current is a flow of electric charge.
 In electric circuits this charge is often carried by moving electrons in a wire.
 It can also be carried by ions in an electrolyte, or by both ions and electrons such as in a plasma.
 [Wikipedia](https://en.wikipedia.org/wiki/Electric_current)

+## Resistance

+> The electrical resistance of an electrical conductor is a measure of the difficulty to pass an electric current through that conductor.
+The inverse quantity is electrical conductance, and is the ease with which an electric current passes.
+[Wikipedia](https://en.wikipedia.org/wiki/Electrical_resistance_and_conductance)